-Habitat restoration implementation was conducted by Natures Image and Gothic Landscape (Gothic), with oversight by Carley Lancaster (Restoration Ecologist, ECORP Consulting, Inc. [ECORP]), Josh Corona-Bennett (Senior Restoration Ecologist, ECORP), Mari Quillman (Biological Resources Program Manager, ECORP), Margie Pfeffer (Biologist, Stillwater Sciences [Stillwater]), Wendy Katagi (Senior Manager,

-Watershed & Ecosystem Restoration Services, Stillwater), Dick Rol (Principal Landscape Architect, ICF International [ICF]), and Anthony DeJulio (Vice President, ICF).
-Stillwater, Natures Image, and Gothic are subcontractors to ICF and ICF and ECORP are contractors to LACPW.
+Habitat restoration implementation was conducted by Natures Image and Gothic Landscape (Gothic), with oversight by Carley (Lancaster) Adams (Restoration Ecologist [RE], ECORP), Josh Corona-Bennett (Senior Restoration Ecologist, ECORP), Mari Quillman (Biological Resources Program Manager, ECORP), Michael Walsh (Biologist, Stillwater Sciences [Stillwater]), Wendy Katagi (Senior Manager, Watershed & Ecosystem Restoration Services, Stillwater), Dick Rol (Principal Landscape Architect, ICF International [ICF]), and Anthony DeJulio (Vice President, ICF).
+ECORP and ICF are contractors to LACPW, Nature's Image is a subcontractor to ECORP, and Stillwater and Gothic are subcontractors to ICF.
 Implementation of habitat restoration for Phase 2 was conducted in mitigation areas DG-W-1 (Johnson Field), DG-2, DG-2 New Channels, DG-2 WOUS, DG-W-2 (Mining Pit), DG-W-2 Outlet, DG-4 Sheet Flow (northern), and DG-SF-1.
 A total of two vegetation communities were included in the Phase 2 habitat restoration effort including Mulefat Thickets (Baccharis salicifolia Shrubland Alliance) and Black Willow Thickets (Salix gooddingii Woodland Alliance).
-It should be noted that all Phase 2 mitigation areas are considered part of the least Bell's vireo (LBVI) habitat mitigation and therefore must adhere to the LBVI habitat performance standards.
+It should be noted that all Phase 2 mitigation areas are considered part of the LBVI habitat mitigation and therefore must adhere to the LBVI habitat performance standards.
 Habitat restoration implementation commenced on November 19, 2018 and included nonnative and invasive plant removal and follow-up weed abatement efforts.
-Following the weed abatement efforts, grading and re-contouring was conducted for several of the Phase 2 mitigation areas.
-Following weed abatement efforts and grading/re-contouring, container plant installation and seed application commenced in all Phase 2 mitigation areas.
+Following the weed abatement efforts, grading and recontouring was conducted for several of the Phase 2 mitigation areas.
+Following weed abatement efforts and grading/recontouring, container plant installation and seed application commenced in all Phase 2 mitigation areas.
 Implementation for Phase 2 was completed on May 5, 2021.
 A brief description of the habitat restoration implementation is provided in the following sections.